raewtf/raewtf.github.io/_posts/2024-12-07-hexa-manual.md

 An unmodified HEXA is worth 100 points, but if you make good use of 2x Tiles and get lucky with Combos, you'll be well on your way to becoming master of the universe!

+HEXAs will also earn you more time: +5 seconds for an unmodified match, and +7.5 seconds for a match with a 2x Tile inside, up to a maximum of 60 seconds.

 The game will end when the timer reaches zero.
 If you wanna end it early, open the Slide menu and just select "end game".
 The game will end from the current point, and any high scores will be saved.

 ## Zen Mode